Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 We’ll take the definition of this type of agreement straight from the Nasa FAQ page linked above,

-Nasa is engaged in close to a thousand of these agreements every year, as can be seen on Nasa’s List of Active Space Act Agreements, and these range from many agreements with high school science teams to universities to companies like Bemer among others.
+Nasa is engaged in over a thousand of these agreements every year, as can be seen on Nasa’s List of Active Space Act Agreements, and these range from many agreements with high school science teams to universities to companies like Bemer among others.

 The title of the Bemer agreement with Nasa is, “Prototype Countermeasure Garment for Enhancing Microcirculation”, and its listed value is a “Non-Reimbursable”, $10,587, which is approximately the price of 2 Bemer devices.

-What we find curious, in addition to the fact that the agreement currently appears to be expired, is that we haven’t seen any updates on any kind of developments with the agreement/research which was ongoing for more than 6 years.
+What we find curious, in addition to the fact that the agreement currently appears to be expired, is that we haven’t seen any updates on any kind of developments, or conclusions, with the agreement/research which was ongoing for more than 6 years.

 Nasa PEMF Study

-It’s important to note that the Nasa PEMF study does NOT involve the Bemer mat in any way.
+• Note: the Nasa PEMF study does NOT involve the Bemer mat

-The Bemer Nasa agreement is an entirely separate agreement as outlined above, the Nasa PEMF study is a study completed independently by Nasa years ago and the configuration of the PEMF used in their study is very different from the Bemer PEMF signal.
+The Bemer Nasa agreement is an entirely separate thing as we outlined above, the Nasa PEMF study is a study completed independently by Nasa in 2003 and the configuration of the PEMF used in their study is very different from the Bemer PEMF signal.

-You can check out the PEMF configuration of the study yourself on page 4 of the study, 10 of 37 of the PDF, Nasa PEMF Study.
+You can check out the PEMF configuration of the study yourself on page 4 of the study, page 10 of 37 in the PDF document, Nasa PEMF Study PDF.

 Many PEMF devices reference the Nasa study including Bemer to show that PEMF is an effective therapy, oddly enough, none of them actually provide a 10hz, square wave PEMF like used in the Nasa study.